 She has a PhD from Loughborough University, a Masters in Occupational Psychology from Nottingham University, and a BSc (First-class Hons.) in Human Psychology from Aston University.

-Zara is a strong advocate of applied research, with the aim of improving employees' performance and well-being at work.
-Her primary research interests, include:
+Zara is a strong advocate of applied research which addresses contemporary business issues, with the aim of improving individual and organisational performance.
+Her primary research interests include:

 - Leadership and Talent Development - applying psychological theory to understand how organisations can develop effective methods of achieving the shift in mindset, skillset and context required to meet the pace of change in modern operating environments.

 - Organisational behaviour and culture change – understanding the role of organisational culture, social norms, behaviours and practices, implicit and explicit beliefs and attitudes in promoting (or inhibiting) organisational behaviour change in relation to key organisational priorities such as diversity and inclusion, health & wellbeing, learning and innovation.

 - Work, Health & Performance – presenteeism and the reciprocal relationships between work, health and performance.